fjaviernieto/Sensor-Trust-Tools/Data/README.md

 ## License

-These datasets are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License and the Creative Commons Creative Commons Attribution 4.0 International license (CC BY 4.0) - see the LICENSE file in each folder for additional details.
+These datasets are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License and the Creative Commons Attribution 4.0 International license (CC BY 4.0) - see the LICENSE file in each folder for additional details.

 ## Reference this Work